danieljharvey/purescript-radox/README.md

 `radox.getState :: Effect state` - this retrieves the state at any time.

+Because we have passed it `log`, each time the state changes it will be logged into the browser console or terminal.

 #### What's this `lift` business?

-For us to use our individual action sum types (like `DogAction` or `CountingAction`) with the shared reducer, we have to run `lift` on them (provided by the library which turns them from normal values into `Variant` values).
+For us to use our individual action sum types (like `DogAction` or `CountingAction`) with the shared reducer, we have to run `lift` on them (provided by the library) to turn them from normal values into `Variant` values.

 #### How could I use this with React or whatever?